khongtrunght/lgtm/docs/GUIDE.md

 ### 7. Read anything

 `<Space>f` lists the changed files; `<Space>F` lists every file git knows about.
-An unchanged file opens whole, outside the review — still readable, still commentable.
+An unchanged file opens whole, outside the review, still readable, still commentable.
 A file too large to render inline opens with `zo` and folds again with `zc`.